2022 Update: The Vermont Home Buyer’s Guide to New Construction

 - Labor Costs: Vermont is currently experiencing a shortage of qualified workers in the construction industry, which could potentially increase the cost of labor for your new home construction.

 - Materials: This is another factor to discuss in advance with your builder.
-The cost of construction materials has been rising lately, due in part to tariffs and higher fuel prices.
+The cost of construction materials have fallen recently, but prices remain volatile.
 Fluctuations in the economy and the timing of your construction project will determine costs of materials.